Monmouth County Criminal Defense Lawyer

 If you haven’t yet been arrested but are aware that a warrant is out for your arrest, it’s the perfect time to contact our defense firm so that we can get started on your case.

 A warrant has the potential to lead to extreme embarrassment if the arrest takes place at work or in public.
-We can prevent this from happening by arranging your booking with the police.
-Odds are good that we can arrange bail simultaneously, so you won’t have to be detained afterward.
+We can prevent this from happening by arranging your surrender and booking with the police.

 Likewise, if you’re out on parole and have run into problems—perhaps you violated your parole accidentally or had a misunderstanding with your parole officer—we can help here, as well.
 Whatever the issue is, don’t hesitate to contact us.